CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-dockerimages.png)

 1. Now login to ACR using the below commands, please update the Suffix and ACR password value in the below command.
 You should be able to see that output as below in the screenshot.
+Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below command.

     ```
     docker login contosotradersacr[SUFFIX].azurecr.io -u contosotradersacr[SUFFIX] -p [password]